feedback-house/developer-portal/docs/api-area-user-remove.md

 ## Primary Keys

-The `areadId` field define which `Areas` will be updated with new users.
+The `areadId` field define which `Areas` will be have users removed.

 Primary key fields: